- Honors Student Advisory Council

 This program provides exceptionally capable and highly motivated undergraduates, while they are still beginners, to participate in what is happening on the frontiers of knowledge today by serving as assistants or junior members of research teams.
 Through hands-on experience, students learn to formulate significant questions, develop investigative procedures, gather and examine evidence, follow hunches, detect loopholes, and evaluate and report results.

 The University of Delaware offers students in any college a variety of opportunities to participate in one or more study-abroad programs in the fall and spring semesters and during the winter and summer sessions.
 In non-English-speaking countries the language of instruction varies, depending on the program selected; some are offered in English, some in the language of the host country.
 Some programs are coordinated by a University faculty member who accompanies the students abroad and teaches in the program.
-The Institute for Global Studies provides overall coordination.
+The Center for Global Programs & Services provides overall coordination.
 All study-abroad courses carry University of Delaware credit and Honors credit can sometimes be arranged.

 For information on participation requirements, costs and financial assistance, visit the Center for Global Programs & Services in Elliott Hall, 26 E. Main Street or call (302) 831-2115, or send an e-mail to email@example.com.